XimeraProject/standalone/SPEC.md

 `data-correct="2x"`

 The canonical correct answer for the answer blank.
 Will be used to validate the user response unless overridden by a validator.
-If used to validate, the `data-correct` string will be passed to `data-class` and the user response string will be passed to `data-class`.
+If used to validate, the `data-correct` string will be passed to `data-correct-class` and the user response string will be passed to `data-class`.
 The response will be considered correct if those two results are equal.
+(Todo: describe how to determine equality, especially if the two classes are different.)

 `data-validator = "Javascript expression"`

 If present, will override the standard comparison between the user input string and the `data-correct` value.
 The validator is evaluated by the following sequence.
 1. If `id` is defined, the result of applying `data-class` to the user input string will be assigned to the Javascript variable defined by the `id`.
 2. `Javascript expression` will be evaluated.
 3. If the result from step 2 is a Javascript function, that function will be called with one or two arguments.
 The first argument will be the result of applying `data-class` to the user input string.
-If `data-correct` is specified, the second argument will be the result of applying `data-class` to the value of `data-correct`.
+If `data-correct` is specified, the second argument will be the result of applying `data-correct-class` to the value of `data-correct`.
 4. If the result from step 2 or 3 is a boolean or a number between 0 and 1, then the response will be evaluated as correct, incorrect, or partially correct as given by the number.
 If the result is a Promise, then wait for the Promise to be resolved and apply step 4 to the resolved promise.
 Return an error for any other result of the validator.

 ### Answer blank examples